Cognigy/WebchatWidget/Readme.md

 This repo contains a chat component which connects to the Cognigy brain, and which can be deployed easily on a website.

+## Note!

+Please note that video and audio files are currently not supported.

 ## Image
 ![Image of webchat](images/webchat.jpg)